Aquaculture is the farming of fish, plants and other organisms that live in fresh or sea water.

 - improved valuation, pricing and incentive mechanisms should be promoted.

-With regard to the principles of the Commonwealth initiative of Ecologically Sustainable Development (see policy framework), the NT Fisheries Act 1988 and regulations, and considering the commitments made under the National Aquaculture Policy, a set of principles which form the basis for all operational policy development for the department's aquaculture branch have been developed.
+With regard to the principles of the Commonwealth initiative of Ecologically Sustainable Development (see policy framework), the Northern Territory Fisheries Act 1988 and regulations, and considering the commitments made under the National Aquaculture Policy, a set of principles which form the basis for all operational policy development for the department's aquaculture branch have been developed.
 These are:

 - the department will support aquaculture development in line with other sectors in a manner consistent with its commitments to ESD principles, as set out in departmental legislation, regulations and policies.